2small undyed smoked haddock filletsapprox 70-80g each

 Meanwhile hard boil the eggs for 7 minutes.
-Once cooked peel the eggs and roughly chop up, then set aside.
+Once cooked peel the eggs, chop up, then set aside.

 Once the rice has cooked stir through the smoked haddock flakes and the chopped up eggs, heat through for 2-3 minutes.

-Check the seasoning and adjust as required.
+Check the seasoning and adjust with salt and pepper as required.
 Stir through the chopped parsley and serve immediately onto warmed plates.